Announcing the Summer 2015 Teacher Lab:

 What are the course artifacts?

-In order to receive a passing grade, attendees are expected to create a fully annotated resource list in support of an instructional unit.
+In order to receive a passing grade, attendees are expected to create a fully annotated resource list in support of an instructional unit or objective.

 Do I have to bring my own computer?